Grid Fill Tool for Autodesk Maya 2025

 Validation

-I revisited the beginning of the script in order to add a few safeguards.
+I revisited the start of the script to add a few safeguards.
 To exit the script early, given no selection at all:

 errStr = "Please select an edge loop."